 PRIVATE LANDS.

+A landowner shall not be held liable for damages arising out of off-highway motor vehicle-related accidents or injuries occurring on the landowner's lands in which the landowner is not directly involved unless the entry on the lands is subject to payment of a fee.

 It is unlawful to operate an off-highway motor vehicle on private lands except with the express permission of the owner of the lands.
 (66-3-1013 NMSA 1978)